roskyba/HeyAgentsDev/review.markdown

     like to share?
   cta: Next
 - header: The integrity of our platform relies on trust and transparency.
-Please help us verify this review of Ben by using one of the social links below.
+Please help us verify this review by using one of the social links below.
 We use social to verify your identity and match that with the sale.
   text: We use this information to verify your sale.
 Your personal details will not
     be displayed with your review.
   cta: Submit